 - 3. Read through and accept the SWsoft End-User License Agreement. - 4.
 The post-installation configuration page displays.
-You can keep the default settings for the Select shared IP addresses and Full Hostname fields.
-Plesk automatically fills in these fields based on your server and account information.
+In the Full hostname field you can leave the default hostname that Plesk created for you, or you can enter your own fully qualified domain name.
+For example, host.coolexample.com. - 5.
+You can keep the default settings for the Select shared IP addresses.
+Plesk automatically fills in these fields based on your server and account information. - 6.
+Under the Shared IP addresses section, select the primary IP address for your server in the list of Exclusive IP addresses, and click Shared >>.
+If you do not plan to host multiple domains on your server, you can skip this step.

-5. Enter a password to use with the Plesk admin user.
+7. Enter a password to use with the Plesk admin user.
 You can use the same password that you used to log in initially or create something new.